TGD-HW/tgmanGH/docs/Manual/CZ/TGZ/TGZ-S-400-14_30-UNI-RI/md/description.en.md

 <br>
 ![3D view FB side](../img/MotSide.en.webp){: style="width:80%;" }

-##Description of communication, input/output and control:
+##Description of communication, input/output and control
 ###Communication interfaces
 - Ethernet 100/1000 Mb/s with UDP protocol, designed for parameter recording, monitoring, testing, but also online control;
 - CAN bus protocol can be modified according to customer requirements;